-Homework will be assigned daily and collected in class after the next.
+Homework will be assigned daily and collected each Friday class, unless stated otherwise.
 Late homework is not accepted without an excused absence (e.g. medical emergency, official university business, court appearance, etc., with documentation and advance notification if possible).
-Each homework assignment is worth 5 points.
-Not every homework problem will be graded; but using those which are graded a score from 0 to 5 will be determined using the following criteria:
+Each homework assignment is worth 20 points.
+Not every homework problem will be graded; but using those which are graded a score from 0 to 20 will be determined.